TarasTurchenko/blog_creator_api/README.md

 ### How to setup?

 - Firstly you have to add requires [environment variables](https://github.com/blog-creator-team/blog_creator_api/blob/master/.env.example) into your .env
-- Prepare app dependencies and run server.
+- Prepare app dependencies and up project.

 docker-compose: